Physicists help us understand the world at its most fundamental level, from the smallest particles to the universe itself.

 Physics grads are invaluable in industries dealing with nuclear energy, electronics, communications, aerospace, medical instrumentation and more.

 For more detailed admission requirements, please refer to Physics in the current graduate catalog.
+Additional requirements exist for international applicants.
+For more information, visit International Admission Requirements.

 Center for Ultra-low Background Experiments at Dakota (CUBED) will allow USD and collaborators to fully participate in experiments planned for the Sanford Underground Research Facility (SURF).